Budgeted Out-tree Maximization with Submodular Prizes: Further Results on Some Variants of

 \section{Further Results on Some Variants of \PName}

 In this section, we provide approximation results on some variants of \PName.
 All the details are given in Appendix~\ref{apx:variants}.

 \textbf{Additive prize function and Directed Tree Orienteering (\textbf{DTO})}.
-We consider the special case of \PName in which the prize function is additive, i.e., $p: V\rightarrow \mathbb{R}^+ \cup \{0\}$ and for any $S \subseteq V$, $p(S)=\sum_{v \in S} p(v)$, called \textbf{DRAO}.
-We show that there exists a polynomial-time bicriteria $(1+\epsilon, O(\sqrt{B}/\epsilon^2))$-approximation algorithm for \textbf{DRAO} (Theorem~\ref{thNWDRBAlgorithm1}).
+We consider the special case of \PName in which the prize function is additive, i.e., for any $S \subseteq V$, $p(S)=\sum_{v \in S} p(\{v\})$, called \textbf{DRAT}.
+We show that there exists a polynomial-time bicriteria $(1+\epsilon, O(\sqrt{B}/\epsilon^2))$-approximation algorithm for \textbf{DRAT} (Theorem~\ref{thNWDRBAlgorithm1}).
 By using the reduction in Theorem~\ref{thSTOAlgorithm1}, it follows that this result also holds for \textbf{DTO}, which is the special case of \textbf{STO} in which the prize function is additive~\cite{ghuge2020quasi}.

 \textbf{Undirected graphs}.
 All our results hold also in the case in which the input graph is undirected and the output graph is a tree.
 In particular, our $O(\sqrt{B})$-approximation algorithm for the unrooted case improves over the factors $O((\Delta+1) \sqrt{B})$~\cite{kuo2014maximizing} and $\min\{1/((1-1/e)(1/R-1/B)), B\}$~\cite{hochbaum2020approximation}, where $R$ is the radius of the input graph $G$.
 For the case in which the prize function is additive, we show that there exists a polynomial-time bicriteria approximation algorithm whose approximation factor only depends on the the maximum degree $\Delta$ of the given graph.
 In particular, it guarantees a bicriteria $(1+\epsilon, 16 \Delta/\epsilon^2)$-approximation (Theorem~\ref{thRBPDegree}).